rpm-software-management/dnf/doc/command_ref.rst

     List packages installed from the repository.

 ``dnf [options] repository-packages <repoid> info available [<package-name-spec>...]``
-    List packages available in the repository.
+    List packages available in the repository but not currently installed on the system.

 ``dnf [options] repository-packages <repoid> info extras [<package-name-specs>...]``
     List packages installed from the repository that are not available in any repository.